beancount/docs/docs/16_fetching_prices_in_beancount.md

 By default, the list of tickers to be fetched includes only the intersection of these three lists.
 This is because the most common usage of this script is to fetch missing prices for a particular date, and only the needed ones.

-**Inactive commodities.** You can use the “--inactive” option to fetch the entire set of prices from (1), regardless of asset holdings determined in (2) and (3).
+**Inactive commodities.** You can use the “`--inactive`” option to fetch the entire set of prices from (1), regardless of asset holdings determined in (2) and (3).

 **Undeclared commodities.** Commodities without a corresponding “Commodity” directive will be ignored by default.
-To include the full list of commodities seen in an input file, use the “--undeclared” option.
+To include the full list of commodities seen in an input file, use the “`--undeclared`” option.

 **Clobber.** Existing price directives for the same data are excluded by default, since the price is already in the file.
-You can use “--clobber” to ignore existing price directives and avoid filtering out what is fetched.
+You can use “`--clobber`” to ignore existing price directives and avoid filtering out what is fetched.

 Finally, you can use “--all” to include inactive and undeclared commodities and allow clobbering existing ones.
 You probably don't want to use that other than for testing.

-If you'd like to do some troubleshooting and print out the list of seen commodities, use the “--verbose” option twice, i.e., “-vv”.
-You can also just print the list of prices to be fetched with the “--dry-run” option, which stops short of actually fetching the missing prices.
+If you'd like to do some troubleshooting and print out the list of seen commodities, use the “`--verbose`” option twice, i.e., “`-vv`”.
+You can also just print the list of prices to be fetched with the “`--dry-run`” option, which stops short of actually fetching the missing prices.

 Conclusion<a id="conclusion"></a>
 ---------------------------------